 It is often smaller than a sub and can even produce a sound that the human ear can neither sense nor hear.

 What Is The Point Of A Tweeter?

-The function of tweeters is to create high-pitched sounds, known as treble and feminine voices with multiple high-pitched vocal frequencies.
-They bring high frequency musical instruments such as chimes, electric guitar notes, cymbals, synthetic keyboard sounds, some drum effects, and others come together with the rest of music to deliver the best quality of sound possible.
+The function of tweeters is to create high-pitched sounds, known as treble, and feminine voices with multiple high-pitched vocal frequencies.
+They bring high-frequency musical instruments such as chimes, electric guitar notes, cymbals, synthetic keyboard sounds, some drum effects, and others to come together with the rest of the music to deliver the best quality of sound possible.

 They generally produce sounds from a frequency of 2kHz to as high as 100 kHz in some highly specialized speakers.